 Admission requirements

-Admission is granted to those who have passed the bachelor's examination in a health, nursing, social, planning or administrative science program with at least 210 ECTS credits (180 ECTS credits subject to conditions*) or can provide evidence of an academic degree recognized as equivalent under § 10 RPO, or who have obtained a diploma in a health, nursing, social, planning or administrative science program at a university in the Federal Republic of Germany.
+Admission is granted to those who have passed the bachelor's examination with at least 210 ECTS credits (180 ECTS credits subject to conditions*) or can provide evidence of an academic degree recognized as equivalent under § 10 RPO, or who have obtained a diploma at a university in the Federal Republic of Germany.

-Admission to the master's program "Digitalisation and Sociostructural Change" at Neubrandenburg University is subject to the following additional admission requirements:
+Admission to the master's program "Applied digitalization" at Neubrandenburg University is subject to the following additional admission requirements:

 - at least one year of professional experience in relevant areas of study.